benpages/netlify_starter_site/src/blog/calories-in-sauna.md

 ---
-title: "How Many Calories Do You Burn in a Sauna?
-(2022 Guide)"
+title: 'How Many Calories Do You Burn in a Sauna?
+(2022 Guide)'
+titleShort: 'Calories Burnt in a Sauna'
 eleventyExcludeFromCollections: false
 mySlug: calories-in-a-sauna
 description: Want to find out how many calories you burn sitting in a sauna?
 Use